voidshine/dameo_book/Introduction.md

 Diagr.24

-Black prepared sacrifice checker b7a6 with further b8a8.
-White hasn't any defence against it.
+Black prepared the sacrifice b7a6 followed by b8a8.
+White has no defence against it.

 **36.a3a4&nbsp; &nbsp; &nbsp; b7a6
 37.a5:a7&nbsp; &nbsp; &nbsp;b8a8**